Who Will Replace Biden as Democrats’ Presidential Candidate?

 The party can’t hold another primary and the Democratic National Convention, set to begin Aug.
 19 in Chicago, is just around the corner.

 The last time a Democrat incumbent dropped out of a reelection bid was Lyndon B. Johnson in 1968.
-But Johnson, bogged down in the Vietnam War, stepped aside with 219 days before the election.
+But Johnson, bogged down in the Vietnam War, stepped aside with 219 days to go before the election.

-Protests, riots, and clashes with police rocked the 1968 Democratic National Convention, also held in August in Chicago.
+Protests, riots, and clashes with police rocked the 1968 Democratic National Convention, which also was held in August in Chicago.
 Former Vice President Richard Nixon, the Republican candidate, eventually won a resounding 301-191 Electoral College victory over Humphrey; American Independent Party candidate George Wallace took 46 votes in the Electoral College.

 Will we see history repeat itself?
 The anti-Israel protesters who’ve been disrupting cities and college campuses weren’t too happy with Biden, and it remains to be seen how they will respond to a new candidate.